mdneuzerling/gleamveil/README.md

 This is a reference for my personal RPG setting.

-The CSS, JavaScript, and HTML template of this project were created with the assistance of large language models.
+The CSS, JavaScript, HTML template, and build script of this project were created with the assistance of large language models.

 Large language models were <b>not</b> involved in the creation of the content for this project.
 All stories, history, mechanics, deities, geography, lore, etc. are my own creation.